joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 * Inclusion of multiple years of data: Why compare only to the past year, rather than the mean of the past 10 years or so?
 This data is available from the CDC.
 * Adding some kind of test for whether activity is within the normal range or is really worse (or better) than usual.
 Maybe just a t-test for each state (with the p-value corrected?)?
 * Scale the Activity Level differently: The 1-10 scale is intuitive enough, but when focusing on the difference from one year to the last (or to the mean), the numbers are less meaningful.
 Maybe a standard deviation works.
-* Improve the aesthetics.
+* Improve the appearance.
 I was still learning the `gganimate` package, and so some parts of the plot aren't how I'd like them (i.e., the complete absence of a title, having some difficulty adding a `caption()` layer, the frame rate being too quick.)
 * Downloading the data from the CDC, rather than using the excellent [`cdcfluview` package](https://github.com/hrbrmstr/cdcfluview).
 I tried this and was able to view National data, but had trouble with state data.
 I later found out I just added the year wrong (for the 2016-17 year, the most recent year should be `2016` not `2017`).

 ## More Information